paigerichards/robot-challenge/README.md

 [add image]

 *I firstly set up a template to use for my robot game, and added in bootstrap.
 I added in a list of commands that will let the user understand how to move the robot.
 I also included an input field which allows the user to move it.*

+### Beginning JS Functions

+[add image]

+Before putting the 'basic' functions that I think would be needed so far for the completion of the task, I wrote down on paper what I would need, as per requirements

+   - Initialise the game,
+   - Add the functions; place, left, right & report,
+   - Print errors such as; 'Exceeding table limit'
+   - Create the variables; input, tableTop, report

+  Admittedly I took my time to do this, and though at some stages I felt quite stuck I decided to refer to some docs and tutorials for basic command games for some insight and refresh on Javascript.